Don’t Forget This Important Estate Planning Step For Your Heirs

 Conclusion

-No one likes to think about their own death.
-But I think all of us want to make this sad & stressful event as painless as possible for those left behind whom we love oh-so-much.
+No one likes to think about their own mortality.
+But we all want to make this sad & stressful event as painless as possible for those left behind whom we love oh-so-much.

 I feel this document will help our loved ones greatly with our estate.